Treating Normal Pressure Hydrocephalus

 When normal pressure hydrocephalus (NPH) is properly identified, treatment is successful more than 80 percent of the time.

 Treating NPH consists of implanting a small tube (shunt or catheter) into chambers in your brain called ventricles.
 The shunt allows the CSF to drain into your abdomen, where it is absorbed.
 A valve is attached to the shunt to control how much CSF drains.
-The shunt:

 - Controls how much CSF is in your brain